-The disease usually appears in the spring when the tree is in bloom.
+Fireblight disease usually appears in the spring when the tree is in bloom.
 Infected blossoms suddenly wilt and turn light to dark brown.
 Leaves on infected branches become brown and shrivelled and appear to have been scorched by fire.
 The affected leaves usually remain on the tree well after normal leaf fall.
-Blackened new growth is often curled at the tip in a shepherd’s crook-like manner.
+Blackened new growth is often curled at the tip to look like a shepherd’s crook.

 The surface of smooth-barked branches darkens and cracks usually develop.
-Infection can spread to older branches and to the trunk where cankers may develop.
+The infection can quickly spread to older branches and the trunk, where cankers may develop.
 These cankers are discoloured, slightly sunken and tend to crack at their edges.
-They may eventually encircle the branch causing all parts above them to die.
+They may eventually encircle the branch, causing all the parts of the tree above to die.

 Young infected fruits become oily in appearance and exude a clear, milky or amber-coloured ooze.
 The fruits shrivel, become dark brown in colour and remain attached to the tree.

 Abundant rainfall followed by warm, cloudy weather provides conditions that encourage the development of the disease.
-Excessive nitrogen fertilization, late-season fertilization, poor soil drainage and overwatering are some of the factors that promote succulent growth which is more susceptible to fireblight.
+The bacteria begin to multiply rapidly at temperatures between 24 and 28° C. Excessive nitrogen fertilization, late-season fertilization, poor soil drainage and overwatering are some of the factors that promote the spread of fireblight.